meatwallace/perpetualparty/README.md

 ## what?

-- plays a list of videos of dope DJ sets from YouTube in pseudo-random order
+- **it plays a list of videos of dope DJ sets from YouTube in pseudo-random order**
-- playback order is tracked using a simple blockchain
-- playlist data is stored using a very naive 'event sourcing' style architecture
-- playback order is deterministically calculated from the time the first set was added
+- playback order is tracked using a simple blockchain and is deterministically calculated from the time the first set was added
+- playlist data is assembled from events data via a basic pseudo-events store (AKA: `Array`)
-- adding or removing sets doesn't break the chain, no sequential duplicate playbacks, etc.
+- adding/removing/disabling tracks doesn't break or change the chain, there's no sequential duplicate playbacks, etc.

 ## why?